 Now that you have your wheels set up for basic connection, lets do something new.

-If you are on the latest version of the eMotimo Spectrum ST4 firmware - _95 as of 5/7/2020 at this point, you will have added capability of being able to:
+If you are on the recommended versions of the eMotimo Spectrum ST4 firmware, you will have added capability of being able to:

 Control Slide Motion with the Inertia Wheels from the Knobs